jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/tabs.md

 ```

 ## Opening Multiple Tabs
-Normally, browsers allow you to open a new tab by pressing `Ctrl` + `T` or by clicking a button in your browser.
+Normally, browsers allow you to open a new tab by pressing `Ctrl` + `T` in Windows, `Cmd` + `T` on a Mac, or by clicking a button in your browser.
 With Browserist you can automate this, for example based on a list of URLs.
-This will open each URL in a new tab:
+This example will open each URL in a new tab:

 ```python linenums="1"
 from browserist import Browser